mariusjagminas/Daylight/README.md

 ## What will be your process?

 - I will submit commit when a feature is added, or a task is accomplished.
-- I'll test the website manually.
+- I'll test the website manually, and I'll use Jest framework to write a unit tests.
 - I will use [wireframe.cc](https://wireframe.cc) to design a layout.
 - It will be deployed on [Netlify](https://www.netlify.com/)